syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/WebKit.md

 <tr>
 <th style="font-size:14px">Solution
 </th>
-<td>Make sure to use the Syncfusion assemblies and QtBinaries from the same WebKit Installer since there will be some changes in the assemblies and QtBinaries for every release.The assemblies and QtBinaries for a specific version can be get by installing the WebKit HTML converter.
+<td>Make sure to use the Syncfusion&reg; assemblies and QtBinaries from the same WebKit Installer since there will be some changes in the assemblies and QtBinaries for every release.The assemblies and QtBinaries for a specific version can be get by installing the WebKit HTML converter.
 <br/><br/>
 <b>WebKit HTML converter:</b> <a href="https://www.syncfusion.com/downloads/version-history">https://www.syncfusion.com/downloads/version-history</a>
 </td>